Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 ## Laser Scan Visualization

 Finally, let's visit how the laser scan sensor is being visualized in the scene.
-Using the Visualization Package, point cloud-type visualizations are highly customizable.
+Using the Visualizations Package, point cloud-type visualizations are highly customizable.
 This section will walk through customization options for a sensor_msgs/LaserScan visualization for your Nav2 project.

 - If you are still in Play mode, exit it.